Many users get frustrated when their supposedly powerful computers fail to consistently hit expected speed levels.

 Note that you can also run the ultimate power plan command in the Command Prompt as the ultimate performance CMD line is the same as the PowerShell/Terminal code.

-To use CMD, open the Start menu and type “command prompt,” click on Run as Administrator, then select Yes in the UAC prompt.
-Enter the line provided above and hit the Enter key after the Command Prompt window shows up.
+To use CMD, open the Start menu and type command prompt, click on Run as Administrator, then select Yes in the UAC prompt.

 Customizing the Ultimate Performance Plan

-To do that, go to the Power Options page and click on the Change Plan Settings option beside Ultimate Performance.
+To do that, go to the Power Options page and click on the Change Plan Settings option beside Ultimate Performance

 Change Windows Power Plan settings